Welcome to today's edition of the Rush 24-7 podcast.

 Omaha, Nebraska.

-Bill, I'm glad you called you are on the EIB network.
+You are on the EIB network.

 Hello.

-Ditto's Rush from KFA B in Huskerland.
+Ditto's Rush from KFAB in Huskerland.

 Thank you, sir.

-I tell you too, it's like telling my best friend, you are impatient, you won't practice, and you don't and you don't want to change.
+But I've been teaching tennis, and my friend, I got to tell you, I tell you, too, it's like telling my best friend, you are impatient, you won't practice, and you don't want to change.

-And those combinations uh are bad combinations, Rash.
+And those combinations are bad combinations, Rush.

 Well, here's one thing I must caution you.

-They there was so much yesterday that was left out.
+There was so much yesterday that was left out.

 This is what I'm trying to tell you.